Democratic Republic of the Congo

 Teacher Training Colleges

 The DRC Ministry of Primary, Secondary, and Vocational Education entered into a pioneering agreement with HPP-Congo to establish 54 new teacher training colleges across the nation.
-The ministry has selected 27 rural provinces of the 30 educational provinces in which to establish the colleges.
+The ministry has selected 27 rural provinces in which to establish the colleges.
 The first college, which is supported by Planet Aid, was established in Mbakana in 2012 and graduated its first 30 students in 2014.
 Since then, more than 80 students have graduated from the teacher-training college in Mbakana, and most are now teaching in primary schools across the nation.

-HPP Congo currently implements Child Aid projects in the DRC in the regions of Kasenga and Katanga Province.
-These projects have been focusing on improving the welfare of children through a variety of activities, including: providing assistance and mentoring to orphans who lost their parents due to the AIDS epidemic or children whose parents are too ill to care for them, establishing youth clubs to encourage children to participate in positive activities, establishing home gardens to provide the nutrition necessary for keeping children healthy, and improving sanitation by constructing latrines and hand washing facilities.
+HPP-Congo implemented Child Aid projects in the DRC provinces of Kasenga and Katanga were supported by Planet Aid through 2016.
+These projects focused on improving the welfare of children through a variety of activities, including: providing assistance and mentoring to orphans who lost their parents due to the AIDS epidemic, or children whose parents are too ill to care for them; establishing youth clubs to encourage children to participate in positive activities; establishing home gardens to provide the nutrition necessary for keeping children healthy; and improving sanitation by constructing latrines and hand washing facilities.

 The Child Aid Kasenga projects have focused on expanding the availability of clean water, educating communities about good hygiene practices, and decreasing the spread of common diseases like cholera, and training women's groups in financial literacy.

 Through 2013, Planet Aid supported the Total Control of the Epidemic (TCE) program in the DRC, which was a community HIV/AIDS mobilization program designed to reach individuals with prevention education, treatment referrals and follow-up, and counseling for pregnant women and teens.
 TCE even incorporated local radio and television ads and programs into the project to expand its reach.
 More than 400,000 individuals were reached through TCE in the DRC.
 Read more about TCE.